May 03, 2021

 Ceramic stone: Usually fine bubble with the same characteristics as the disc version.

-- Polyurethane stick: ’s RECOMMENDATION
+- Polyurethane or polypropylene stick: ’s RECOMMENDATION

 - If you are buying a fine bubble diffuser, make sure to clean the diffuser frequently to prevent clogging.
 This will provide greater life for your HIBLOW pump and maximize the benefits of aeration.